CaptainAxolotl/additional-origins/README.md

 	-   Volatile: You explode when set on fire.
 	+   True Creeper: Creepers are passive towards you.

+**Bovine (cow):**

+	-   Vegetarian: You can't digest any meat.
+	+   Milk: You have the ability to milk yourself by pressing 'G' while you are holding an empty bucket.
+	    You can do this once every minute.
+	+   Scatter: When taking significant damage, adrenaline kicks in, giving you a 10 second speed boost.

 # Modified Origins from the Origins Mod:

 **Phantom:** can see farther while phasing underground and has slow falling